advanta

 Executive Brief

 The Blueprint is an entry point.
-This chapter maps four pathways beyond it: the Diagnostic ladder, the Engagement Models, the Certification programme, and The Advantage subscription — the sustained intelligence layer that keeps the Legal AI OS current.
+This chapter maps four pathways beyond it: the Diagnostic ladder, the Engagement Models, the deeper assessment pathway, and The Advantage subscription — the sustained intelligence layer that keeps the Legal AI OS current.

 22 May 2026